Savings vs. Investing Calculator

 The core formula applied to both savings and investment amounts is:

-Where Principal is the initial Savings Amount or Investment Amount, Annual Rate is the respective Annual Interest Rate or Annual Return Rate (as a decimal), and Duration is the Number of Years.
-The outputs like Investment Advantage and Rate Spread are then derived from these two future values.
+Where Principal is the initial Savings Amount or Investment Amount, Annual Rate is the respective annual interest rate or return rate (as a decimal), and Duration is the number of years.

 💡 If you're managing credit card debt, understanding how interest accrues can help you save.
 Our Credit Card Interest Savings Calculator provides a different perspective on interest.